simsam8/idd-solafune/report/report.md

 and passes them into the first convolutional block in the corresponding upsampling stage.

+#### Implementation

 In our implementation we use ResNet50-VisionTransformer for the hybrid encoder, using pre-trained weights loaded from the `timm` library.
 We implement the base version of TransUNet as they do in [@chen2021transunet].
 As we have are using more than three channels in the input, we had to replace the first layer of the resnet encoder.
 Otherwise the hybrid-encoder remains unmodified.

+#### Motivation

+According to [@chen2021transunet], TransUNet is an improvement to UNet for the task of medical image segmentation.
+Since we use UNet as one of our baseline models, we were interested to see if we could get similar results for our task.

 ![TransUNet architecture [@chen2021transunet]\label{transunet}](../trans_unet/img/transunet.png)